alxp12/golangcode-site/content/posts/2018-05-25-lambda-pdf-generator-from-s3.md

 This is an example of how to convert HTML code into a PDF using AWS' Lambda service and S3 Triggers.
 So that once a HTML file is upload to S3 it will automatically be converted into a PDF which should appear in the same bucket shortly after - all using a serverless function.

 To do this, other than the standard library, we're using a Go wkhtmltopdf library and the Go AWS sdk.
-The wkhtmltopdf Go libaray is a wrapper to the binary file - which will need to be included in our final zip file that we upload to lambda.
+The wkhtmltopdf Go library is a wrapper to the binary file - which will need to be included in our final zip file that we upload to lambda.

 ```go
 package main